scaleway/scaleway-cli/docs/commands/cockpit.md

 Managed alerts management commands.

-### Disable the sending of managed alerts for a given Cockpit, specified by the ID of the Project the Cockpit belongs to
+### Disable the sending of managed alerts for the specified Project's Cockpit

-Disable the sending of managed alerts for a given Cockpit, specified by the ID of the Project the Cockpit belongs to.
+Disable the sending of managed alerts for the specified Project's Cockpit.

 **Usage:**